M-o-a-T/moat/USAGE.rst

    The path to the node to be modified.

-.. program:: distkv client akumuli list
+.. program:: moat kv akumuli list

 Lists the names below of a subtree.